 When a young Jewish child begins school so that he can learn to read the Law, the teacher will put honey on the first letters of the alphabet and the child will lick the page to taste its sweetness.
-The teacher uses this object lesson so that "the child learns to associate [the Law] with delight and good taste."
+The teacher uses this object lesson so that "the child learns to associate [the Law] with delight and good taste."1

-Scripture is the Sword of the Spirit
+The Bible Is the Sword of the Spirit

-God's Word is the sword of the Spirit (Ephesians 6:17).
-It is our weapon in spiritual battles.
+God's Word is our weapon in spiritual battles (Ephesians 6:17).
 When Jesus faced temptation in the wilderness, he responded to Satan's attacks by quoting from Deuteronomy (Matthew 4:1-11).